Web Site last updated on 31 January 2014

 During the early part of November, the Diesel engine that carried the name "Tomos" was painted all over in red paint to make it look more festive for the Santa Special trains (the photo further below, shows what it did look like!).

-In addition it now carries a new name, "Rudolph"
+In addition it carried a new name, "Rudolph"

 (Just for the duration of the Santa Specials.
-The name was applied on 25 November on the platform side, and soon on the other side!)
+The name was applied on 25 November !)

 Many of the coaches have also acquired their new names as well.
 All of the nameplates are in the same standard style and "Nancy" was the first to appear on 25th November.
 Most of the others were done on the 27th.
 See the stock pages for details.